amsyarasyiq/wintry/README.md

 ## Notices

+### Forks
+This project is open source and may be forked under its license.
+While forking is permitted, some forks includes experimental and unfinished features taken from development branches of Wintry, attach donation links, and rebrand the project with little deviation from the original.

+Such forks may appear active or refined, but often rely heavily on in-progress code and surface-level edits.
+They are not affiliated with this project and do not represent its goals, development philosophy, or standards.
+Please evaluate forks carefully.

 ### License

 Wintry is primarily licensed under the [**GNU General Public License v3 (GPL-3)**](http://www.gnu.org/copyleft/gpl.html).
 Please note that some components may be subject to different licenses; refer to the source files for full details.

 ### **Disclaimer**
 Using *any* Discord client mod, including Wintry, is against Discord's Terms of Service.
 However, there have been no reports of Discord enforcing this rule unless there is actual API abuse, which Wintry opposes.
 Using Wintry should be as safe as using other client mods, if not safer.